 Tip: You can also make your own salsa with fresh tomatoes, onion, and cilantro.

-Always remember there isn’t one perfect pregnancy diet.
+There is no one perfect pregnancy diet.
 You just need to focus on eating more of certain foods.
 It’s especially important to eat lean protein, fruit, vegetables, beans, and whole grains and foods that contain calcium, folate, and iron.

 Eating smaller, more frequent meals or snacks is also a good idea to help satisfy cravings and ease digestion.
 If you’re wondering how many calories you should be eating during each trimester, check out our Pregnancy Weight Gain guide.